aronedwards91/CYOA-Viewer/README.md

 - Font tip: to format export from linked site correctly to .json, use vscode's replace to remove the line endings.

+## Todo
+No drop in?
+Human wanderer has a typo.
+>plannign ahead
+instead of planning
+so does dwarf scout
+>cap[able
+- more clarity of nemesis/relic synergy, better nemesis(trolls too generic)

 #### Possible future additions
 - discount logic (requires bigger rewrite)
 - extra item icons for example Dark Forest CYOA